HUBioDataLab/ProtMamba/README.md

 Repository for ProtMamba model

-_main.py_ contains the main script to train and test the model.
+train_with_huggingface.py contains the main script to train and test the model.
 Can be run with the arguments below:

     --epochs EPOCHS